 There is also a risk that your blood clot will form again.
 Your own risks may vary

 depending on your general health and how your blood clots.
 They may also vary depending

 on how long you’ve had the clot, and where it is in your body.
 Talk with your doctor

 about all your concerns and questions.

-How do I prepare for a surgical thrombectomy?
+How do I get ready for a surgical thrombectomy?

-Before the procedure, you will be asked to sign an Informed Consent form.
-This gives
+Before the procedure, you will be asked to sign a consent form.
+This gives your permission

-your permission to do the procedure.
-It also states that you fully understand the
+to do the procedure.
+It also states that you fully understand the risks and benefits

-risks and benefits of the procedure and have had all of your questions answered.
-Before
+of the procedure and have had all of your questions answered.
+Before you sign, be

-you sign, be sure all of your questions have been answered to your satisfaction.
+sure all of your questions have been answered.